 International Study Options

 International Study ProgramsUSC's undergraduate international study programs, many of which are administered by the USC College Office of Overseas Studies, enable students to learn in a different educational and cultural context.
 Some of the programs require a background in the language of the host country; others are conducted entirely in English.
 Units earned are considered USC units and affect residency in the same manner.
 However, overseas courses are not offered for general education credit.
 Students receive regular USC credit and may apply for financial aid and scholarships to the semester and year programs described here.
-The semester and year programs detailed below are offered through the USC College Office of Overseas Studies unless they are identified as being offered by the Annenberg School.
-Please contact the Office of Overseas Studies located in the College House (CLH), Room 201, call (213) 740-3636, email firstname.lastname@example.org or visit www.usc.edu/overseas for more information.
+The semester and year programs detailed below are offered through the USC College Office of Overseas Studies unless they are identified as being offered by the Annenberg School for Communication.
+Please visit the Office of Overseas Studies located in the College House (CLH), Room 201, call (213) 740-3636, email firstname.lastname@example.org or visit www.usc.edu/overseas for more information.
+The Office of Overseas Studies can also direct students to various units in the College that offer summer or short-term international programs.

 Semester in Buenos AiresThis semester program offers students the opportunity to study Latin American culture and study at the Universidad de San Andres, a small liberal arts college in the suburbs of Buenos Aires.
 Students will live and learn in this vibrant metropolis while taking communication courses that count toward major credit at USC.
 Buenos Aires is one of the largest cities in Latin America and will give students the chance to explore the world view of Latin America and how it relates to communication, mass media and the world at large.

-Semester or Year in BrisbaneThe University of Queensland is one of Australia's premier higher education institutions.
-Brisbane, with over one million residents, is Australia's fastest growing city.
+Semester or Year in BrisbaneThe University of Queensland (UQ) is one of Australia's premier higher education institutions.
+Brisbane, with over one million residents, is Australia's third-largest and fastestgrowing city.
 USC undergraduates enroll in regular university courses in a wide variety of subjects.
 Courses are available in the humanities, social sciences, science, engineering and information technology.
+UQ is a great option for kinesiology and natural science majors.
 Students may choose to live on or off campus.

 Semester or Year in SantiagoIn conjunction with the Council on International Educational Exchange, USC provides the opportunity for study at the Universidad de Chile, the Pontificia Universidad Católica de Chile and the Universidad de Santiago, all located in Santiago, the capital of Chile.
 All courses are taught in Spanish.
 Courses are available in such disciplines as art, anthropology, economics, geography, history, international relations, literature, philosophy, political science, psychology, sociology, Spanish, and theology.
+The program actively helps students get involved in volunteer work in Santiago.
 Students live with Chilean host families.

 Semester or Year in BeijingThe program at Peking University in Beijing, offered in conjunction with the Council on International Educational Exchange, provides students with the opportunity to study at China's most prestigious liberal arts institution and to improve their Mandarin Chinese in a city where the standard dialect is used.
 The focus of the program is intensive language learning, with instruction available at many levels of ability.
 Students may take one English-taught area studies course.
 As a supplement to classroom language instruction, each program participant is paired with a Peking University student for weekly one-on-one Chinese language tutorials.
-Students live with other American students in dormitories on the Peking University campus.
+Students live with other American students in dormitories on the Peking University campus or with a Chinese host family.
+Students must complete three semesters of Mandarin or the equivalent in order to be eligible for the program.

 Semester or Year in NanjingStudents may spend a semester or year in Nanjing, China, a city of more than three million people set along the banks of the Yangtze River.
 The city has tree-lined avenues with centuries-old shophouses as well as a sleek subway system and modern shopping malls.
 Nanjing University is well-regarded for its liberal arts and social sciences education.
 Students take 12 units of Mandarin and a 3-unit Chinese studies course.
 In the one-week Sichuan module, students live and attend classes in Chengdu and visit important sites in Sichuan province.
 Each student shares a triple room with a Chinese student and another American student.
 Students may also choose to live with a host family.